August 18, Fearless (Platinum Version) by Taylor Swift

 On a more optimistic note, there were some tracks here that pleasantly surprised me.
 “Tell Me Why” had never stuck out to me on prior listens, but it’s actually one of the album’s highlights, and I would argue that’s because it doesn’t water down its country sound the way so many other Fearless tracks too.
 I also quite enjoyed the heartfelt ballad “Breathe” even though I don’t really understand the point of saying it features Colbie Caillat when she’s just singing backup and not really making any noticeable difference to the track’s sound.
 “Fifteen” is another beautifully written song that illustrates the Swift gift for writing songs that feel unique to her experiences but are still universally relatable.

 All in all, I think I came away from this listen with slightly more respect for Fearless than I did in prior years.
 However, I still think this album works better if you’re just listening to a song or two here and there than it does as an actual album.
 The platinum version only makes this problem worse, not better.
-None of the Platinum Exclusive tracks are really BAD but they also don’t bring anything fresh and exciting to the album, and instead just make it more evident that virtually every song is being made with the same predictable formula.
+None of the Platinum Exclusive tracks are really BAD but they also don’t bring anything fresh and exciting to the album, and instead just make it more evident that virtually every song is being made from the same predictable blueprint.
 And since the bonus tracks are added at the beginning of the album instead of the end, this meant that I was already tired of listening to Taylor Swift by the time I got to “Fifteen” which again is one of the album’s strongest tracks (and only track 2 on the standard version!)

 Who would enjoy it?
 For better or worse, virtually every song here sounds like “Love Story” and “You Belong With Me” so I feel like you already know if it’s your cup of tea or not.